-- timing of orders from our customers and the possibility that customers may change their order requirements with little or no notice to us; - rate of adoption of our flywheel-based energy storage system as an alternative to lead-acid batteries and our continuous power and infrastructure solutions; - ongoing need for short-term power outage protection in traditional UPS systems; - deferral of customer orders in anticipation of new products from us or other providers of power quality systems; - limited visibility into customer spending plans; - timing of deferred revenue components associated with large orders; - ability to manage capital requirements associated with large orders; - timing and execution of new product introductions; - new product releases, licensing or pricing decisions by our competitors; - commodity and raw material component prices; - lack of order backlog; - ability to adjust our cost structure in response to reductions in income; - loss of a significant customer or distributor; - impact of changes to our product distribution strategy and pricing policies; - failure to achieve our anticipated revenue growth rate; - impact of changes to the product distribution strategy and pricing policies of our distributors; - changes in product mix; - changes in the mix of domestic and international sales; - rate of growth of the markets for our products; and - other risks described below.
+• timing of orders from our customers and the possibility that customers may change their order requirements with little or no notice to us;

+- rate of adoption of our flywheel-based energy storage system as an alternative to lead-acid batteries; - ongoing need for short-term power outage protection in traditional UPS systems; - deferral of customer orders in anticipation of new products from us or other providers of power quality systems; - timing of deferred revenue components associated with large orders; - new product releases, licensing or pricing decisions by our competitors; - commodity and raw material component prices; - lack of order backlog; - loss of a significant customer or distributor; - impact of changes to our product distribution strategy and pricing policies; - changes in the mix of domestic and international sales; - · rate of growth of the markets for our products; and - · other risks described below.

 The market for power quality products is evolving and it is difficult to predict its potential size or future growth rate.
-Most of the organizations that may purchase our products have invested substantial resources in their existing power systems and, as a result, have been reluctant or slow to adopt a new technological approach, particularly during a period of reduced capital expenditures.
+Most of the organizations that may purchase our products have invested substantial resources in their existing power systems and, as a result, have been reluctant or slow to adopt a new approach, particularly during a period of reduced capital expenditures.
 Moreover, our current products are alternatives to existing UPS and battery-based systems and may never be accepted by our customers or may be made obsolete by other advances in power quality technologies.